The Cost of Drugs For Rare Diseases Is Threatening the US Health Care System

 The problem is not that we aren't spending enough money.
 The problem is the combination of the pharmaceutical and insurance industries getting all of the money they can out of anything they have with no limits.
 Even generic drugs that aren't under patent production are many, many times more expensive in the US than in other countries (one example my wife gave me last night is $0.18 per pill abroad, versus $30 per pill here - for a generic medication).
 If the pharmaceutical companies are not actively enga

-It's likely the PRICE, not the cost (Score:2)
+It's likely the PRICE, not the cost (Score:3)

 Just how many Martin Shkrelis are there in the (supposedly) (legal) drug business?